villekaikk/homelab/README.md

 # Homelab configurations

 This repository contains configurations for my self hosted software that I find generally useful.
-The plan is to move towards Kubernetes + Flux based setup at a later date.
+All the software is currently hosted by using Systemd and Docker compose files but the plan is to move towards Kubernetes + Flux based GitOps setup at a later date.